flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 """"""""""""""""""""""

 To Launch FlytConsole enter the following address in your browser.
-** if you are trying to open flytconsole on a device other than Companion Computer(device running FlytOS) make sure you are on the same network as of the Companion Computer
+If you are trying to open flytconsole on a device other than Companion Computer(device running FlytOS) make sure you are on the same network as of the Companion Computer

 .. code-block:: c

-		<Companion Computer's IP address>/flytconsole
+		http://<Companion Computer's IP address>/flytconsole

 ..
 The various components included in FlytConsole are as follows: